ibm-cloud-architecture/refarch-cloudnative-netflix-zuul/README.md

 2. Verify that there is a registered `zuul-proxy` microservice registered with Eureka, visible in the Eureka Dashboard.
 3. You can now run additional services that register with Eureka and contact them through the Zuul Proxy.
 For instance, a service registered as `weather-service` in Eureka is accessible through the following Zuul Proxy URL:
   3.1.
 Locally:  http://localhost:8080/weather-service/ (with _localhost:8080_ being the default location of the running Zuul Proxy instance)
   3.2.
-Bluemix:  http://microservices-refapp-zuul-cloudarch.mybluemix.net/weather-service (with _microservices-refapp-zuul-cloudarch_ being your configured `PROXY_HOSTNAME` in the .bluemixrc file)
+Bluemix:  http://netflix-zuul-cloudarch.mybluemix.net/weather-service (with _netflix-zuul-cloudarch_ being your configured `PROXY_HOSTNAME` in the .bluemixrc file)